deepaktripathi1997/face-and-eye-detection/README.md

 # face-and-eye-detection
-This is a program to detect eyes and face in the image using webcam I will add the functionality of the android webcam in the next commit
+This is a program to detect eyes and face in the image using webcam as well as android ip webcam the cascase classifiers are taken from opencv github repo